AllenInstitute/scrattch/README.md

 scrattch::install_scrattch()
 ```

-The previous internal version of `scrattch` has been split to two packages:
+The previous, internal version of `scrattch` has been split to two packages:
 File handling and data formatting are now part of [`scrattch.io`](https://github.com/AllenInstitute/scrattch.io).
 Plotting and visualization are now part of the (in-development) [`scrattch.vis`](https://github.com/AllenInstitute/scrattch.vis).